GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 As you saw above, you can specify `attributionsrc` without a URL.
 You can also specify a single URL.
 Additionally, for sources only (not applicable to [triggers](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/)), you can use a space-separated list of URLs.

-Using URLs causes the browser to initiate a **separate** keepalive fetch request — one for each URL — which includes the `Attribution-Reporting-Eligible` request header.
+Using URLs causes the browser to initiate a **separate** keepalive fetch request—one for each URL—which includes the `Attribution-Reporting-Eligible` request header.

 This is useful if you want to make the source registration by responding to a